The Teachings of Sathya Sai Baba

 But food is not a means for getting pleasure!
 Food is like fuel for a car.
 It is an essential element in service to God.

-Remembering about the approaching death should hurry one, but not bring to dejection and despair.
+Remembering about the approaching death should hurry one instead of inducing one to feel dejection and despair.

 On the contrary, help provided to others, constructive discussions with spiritual friends, progress on the Path of self-development should fill one with happiness, joy.